 So if someone tells you to listen to music while studying or talk on the phone while driving or type a letter while receiving important client calls, tell them that all the studies in the world have proved that multitasking does not suit human lifestyle.

-While multitasking is not completely a myth, practice can actually help.
+While multitasking is not completely a myth, the practice can actually help.
 It is easier to perform tasks which you are used to doing on a daily level.

 When life gives you a lemon, you focus on doing one thing at a time, because you can either make lemonade or throw it hard at someone.